TAMI-UIB/MaLiSatPlasticDetection/README.md

 Based on the experiments performed:

-Manual dataset construction using PRISMA is not viable for marine litter detection due to spatial resolution constraints.
+* Manual dataset construction using PRISMA is not viable for marine litter detection due to spatial resolution constraints.

-Spectral signatures of floating plastics could not be reliably extracted, even with coordinated acquisitions and manual annotations.
+* Spectral signatures of floating plastics could not be reliably extracted, even with coordinated acquisitions and manual annotations.

-Fusion techniques did not yield sufficient improvement to enable detection.
+* Fusion techniques did not yield sufficient improvement to enable detection.

 The project therefore transitioned to publicly available Sentinel-2 datasets, which provide:

-Higher spatial resolution (10 m)
+* Higher spatial resolution (10 m)

-Short revisit times
+* Short revisit times

-Open access
+* Open access

-Bands already validated in the literature for floating debris detection (e.g., spectral ranges used in FDI and NDVI)
+* Bands already validated in the literature for floating debris detection (e.g., spectral ranges used in FDI and NDVI)

-## Citation

-If this work is useful for your research project, please cite: